I have resigned from my role as a personal assistant to work for myself.

 I have to be honest, this doom and gloom advice did get me thinking.

 I have heard personal experience stories from friends that tried to get jobs into their fifties and had a particularly hard time.
 It took one of my female friends a very long time to get a job that she was qualified for.
 Around 20+ interviews long time.

 A similar version of – you will find it hard to get another job – is if you get out of the market, it will be hard to get back in.
-Whilst this may actually be the case for professions that require actively working in a particular profession and partaking in regular industry training, I do not feel it applies to being a personal assistant.
+There is some truth in this one.
+Getting back in can be difficult as employers worry that you have lost your skills or that you are not up to scratch with new software and systems.

 You won’t have enough energy

-I am the first to admit I do not have the stamina or energy of a 23 year old.
+I’m the first to admit I don’t have the stamina or energy of a 23-year-old.
 However I do have more commitment, drive, tenacity and a whole bunch of other qualities, that I did not possess in large quantities when I was 23.